 Transcribing on your own

-The term “Do-It-Yourself (DIY) Transcriptions” is pretty much self-explanatory – it pertains to transcribing your own audio or video files despite having no professional transcriptions training.
-However, generating good quality transcripts on your own is still possible, especially when you yourself have time, patience and dedication, or when you have extra hands in-house to do transcriptions for you.
+The term “Do-It-Yourself (DIY) Transcriptions” is pretty much self-explanatory.
+It pertains to transcribing your own audio or video files despite having no professional transcriptions training.
+However, generating good quality transcripts on your own is still possible.
+Even more so when you yourself have time, patience, and dedication, or when you have extra hands in-house to do transcriptions for you.

 You may hear other transcription companies discouraging DIY transcriptions, but you won’t hear that from us.
 DIY transcription is actually a great option for one-time projects or short recordings, and of course when you have a lot of time to spare for transcriptions.
 This might actually work well if you are to transcribe a recording of your own sermon or audio notes, as you are already familiar with the recording content.
 You may even save little to big bucks!

 However, regularly transcribing sermons can be laborious, especially when recordings pile up sermon after sermon.
 DIY transcriptions will eat a huge chunk of your time and it’s no doubt frustrating when you have many other duties on your checklist.

 While you may think that transcribing your own sermons or assigning transcription work to your church staff will help lower expenses, keep in mind that there is a significant difference between audio hour and person-hour.
 Employees are usually paid per hour of actual work, while professional transcriptionists are paid by the hour or minute of the audio no matter how long it took them to transcribe it.